lambe-lang/specification/README.md

 ### Using trait

 How this trait can be used in another file?
 Simple!
-Just provide an implementation.
+Just provide an implementation or require its definitions

 #### `Global` trait implementation usage